gitter-badger/ruby-stacktrace/README.md

 **Snapshot**

-Snapshot takes a single stack trace from the specified process and exits.
+Snapshot takes a single stack trace from the specified process, prints it, and exits.

 ```
 rbspy snapshot --pid $PID